CavalcanteLucas/metr/README.md

 ### Requirements

 To run the project locally you need to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.
-After cloning this repository, follow the steps below:
+After cloning this repository, follow the steps below.

 Open a terminal and navigate to the project's root directory.
 There you will find two directories: `device/` and `server/`.
 ```